robert17/iotf-rtd/docs/device_mgmt/operations/observations.rst

 The "field_name" value is the name of the attribute that has changed, the "field_value" is the current value of the attribute.
 The attribute can be a complex field, if multiple values in a complex field are updated as a result of a single operation, only a single notification message should be sent.

-.. important:: If notify request is processed successfully, "rc" should be set to 200.
+If notify request is processed successfully, "rc" should be set to 200.
 If the request is not correct, "rc" should be set to 400.
 If the field specified in the notify request is not being observed, "rc" should be set to 404.

 Topic